kellerkinderDE/devenv-shopware/docs/Options.md

 ```

 # kellerkinder.additionalPackages
-Define additional PHP extensions that are included in the devenv environment.
+Define packages that should be installed additionally.

 *_Example_*
 ```